mrhaav/openwrt-packages/README.md

 **LoopiaAPI**

 Hotplug script for updating Loopia DNS via LoopiaAPI, https://www.loopia.com/api/. \
-LoopiaAPI is triggered from `etc/udhcpc.user` and `etc/hotplug.d/iface/90-loopia`. `udhcpc.user` is triggered when the DHCP client is updating the IP-address and `90-loopia` is triggered when an interface is updated with ip address and route. `90-loopia` could be usefull for LTE modem if they doesn´t support DCHP.\
+LoopiaAPI is triggered from `etc/udhcpc.user` and `etc/hotplug.d/iface/90-loopia`. `udhcpc.user` is triggered when the DHCP client is updating the IP-address and `90-loopia` is triggered when an interface is updated with ip address and route. `90-loopia` could be usefull for LTE modem if they doesn´t support DHCP.\
 Messages are written to System Log.\
 Add to `etc/udhcpc.user`:\
 `echo "[ ! -z ${ip} ] && loopiaapi ${INTERFACE} ${ip}" >> /etc/udhcpc.user`\